-Free Fishing Days in Illinois, Missouri This Weekend
+Free Fishing Days in Illinois This Weekend

 If you have listened to the Y101 Morning Show over the years you probably know that on Free Fishing Days Dennis Oliver and I would go out and fish live on the air.
-Sometimes we were at the Mississippi River.
-Other times at ponds and lakes in the area.
+Sometimes we were at the Mississippi River and other times at ponds and lakes in the area.
 Over the years I have caught a few fish during our live broadcast times, but Mr. Oliver has never caught a fish with me during those times or even during the off-air times.
 Not one fish has ever been harvested by him over a 20 or so on and off years of fishing with me.

 One was mine and the other was for Dennis.
-Mine had a worm on it on top of the water and his was resting beneath the water on the bottom of the lake.
+Mine had a worm on it and his was resting beneath the water on the bottom of the lake.
 Once he was set to join me we talked a bit and then it happened.
 I turned to him and said he “had a bite”.
 With all kinds of excitement he began to reel in his catch.
 He turned that handle on the reel as fast as he could and as it came out of the water there it was in all its glory.
 A yellow mesh bag with a can of tuna fish inside it.
 I finally got to witness him catch some fish.